 Take a free walking tour of Stockholm if you don’t feel like exploring the city on your own.
-The tours cover main sights and usually pretty informative and interactive.
+The tours cover the main sights and are usually pretty informative and interactive.

-Learn how Swedish parliament works and take a free tour.
-Riksdagshuset – The Parliament house is open to public for tours from September to June.
+Learn how the Swedish parliament works and take a free tour.
+Riksdagshuset – The Parliament House is open to the public for tours from September to June.
 Just make sure to book it in advance and check the available days so you can plan your visit.

 As you can see there are many free things to do in Stockholm.
 It only depends on what you like!

 Tips to save money in Stockholm